Lauren Auder: 2017–2018: Who Carry's You

 In December 2017, Auder made her professional solo debut under True Panther Sounds with the single "The Baptist" which was inspired by Maurice Duruflé and received acclaim from Pitchfork.
 This was followed by her second single "These Broken Limbs Again Into One Body" in February 2018.
 Both singles would feature on her debut EP Who Carry’s You, which was released in March 2018.
 In October 2018, she accompanied Christine and the Queens on their tour of Europe supporting the album Chris (2018).

 2019–2020: Two Caves In

 Supported by the singles "June 14th" and "Meek", Auder's second EP Two Caves In was released in March 2020.
 In September 2020, Auder and Boston-based producer Mmph provided American band Haim a remix version of the song "Summer Girl" by for their titular remix EP.
 In December 2020, Auder and American singer-songwriter Caroline Polachek released a cover version of the song "Some Small Hope" by Virginia Astley.

 2021–present: 5 Songs for the Dysphoric

 Auder released her third EP, 5 Songs for the Dysphoric, in February 2021.
+Her first album The Infinite Spine was released on 18 July 2023.